phoddie/node-red-mcu/readme.md

 The transformation and optimization of the Complete and Catch node structure by `nodered2mcu` is a bit obscure but the benefits are not: the runtime memory use and load are reduced so flows run more efficiently on constrained hardware.

-Status nodes may benefit from a similar optimization.
-This is an area for future exploration.
+Status nodes are implemented using the same optimization.

 ## Thank You
 This exploration was motivated by an extended conversation with [Nick O'Leary](https://github.com/knolleary) who patiently explained Node-RED to me at OpenJS World 2022.
 That clear and patient discussion gave me grounding to begin this effort.